nick-novak/Goals-n-such/etc/quotes.md

 “To live for some future goal is shallow, It’s the sides of the mountain that sustain life, not the top … The only Zen you find on the top of the mountains is the Zen you bring up there.”
 -- Robert Pirsig

+"There are two stories we are good at telling ourselves: one is that the world is ending; the other is that everything will be fine.
+As followers of the Middle Way, we would do well to remind ourselves that the future is likely to be played out somewhere between these two narratives.
+Some tragic endings are inevitable, and we will have to learn how to live with the accompanying guilt, pain, and loss.
+At the same time, we still may be able to prevent the worst of it – for both humans and nonhuman species.
+That is to say, with a little luck and a lot of work, we might preserve humanity’s place in the cycle of samsara, with a new perspective on suffering and our relationship to this precious earth."
+-- Kai Brach